annapavlovads/annapavlovads/README.md

 - 👋 Hi, I’m Anna.
 I've been Data Analyst since 2022.
 I'm located in Saint-Petersburg, Russia.
 - I’m Master of Economics, educated in Data Science, Machine Learning and Big Data.
 - 🌱 I have also graduated from [Yandex.Praktikum](https://practicum.yandex.ru/profile/data-scientist) <br>
-and Machine Learning skill-improvement programms at [Karpov.Courses](https://karpov.courses/).
+and Machine Learning course at [Karpov.Courses](https://karpov.courses/).
 - I use databases, BI tools and Machine Learning as my everyday tasks.
 - I speak English (B2), Russian (Native), Deutsch (A2), Spanish (A1)
 - 📫 Контакты | Please contact me